Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Introduction

 Deformable objects are ubiquitous in our daily lives, but robots still find it extremely complex to manipulate them \cite{arriola2020modeling,yin2021modeling,zhu2022challenges,fiorini2022concepts}.
 A central reason for this difficulty is the need for infinite degrees of freedom (DoFs) to fully describe a deformable object's state, making the direct application of established strategies unfeasible \cite{mason1985robot,bicchi1994problem,dafle2014extrinsic,pang2023global}.

 This is the case also for the simplest object geometries that we will be the focus of the present work: slender or deformable linear\footnote{It is worth stressing that \textit{linear} does not refer to the dynamics or kinematics of these systems being linear, but to the fact that these objects \textit{look like} a curved line.
-In fact, their dynamics is highly nonlinear, as we will discuss later in the paper.
+In fact, their dynamics are highly nonlinear, as we will discuss later in the paper.
 To avoid confusion, we sometimes employ the less common denomination of \textit{slender object}.} objects (DLOs).
 These are deformable bodies whose spatial configuration can be largely specified in one dominant spatial dimension.

 A substantial body of literature focuses on very lightweight, small, or slowly-moving DLOs (i.e., quasi-static regimes).
 These assumptions allow circumventing the challenge of formulating their dynamics by focusing on purely kinematic descriptions \cite{navarro2013model,zhu2018dual,lagneau2020active,zhu2021vision,shetab2022rigid}, usually relying on the deformation Jacobian paradigm and shape servoing.
-Machine learning-based variations have also been considered \cite{yu2022shape,zhu2021vision}.
-Learning strategies are nowadays a common choice when it comes to relaxing the quasi-static hypothesis to move into the dynamic manipulation realm \cite{lim_planar_2022,chi_iterative_2022,zhang_robots_2021,lin2021softgym,liu2023robotic,caporali2023weakly,kuroki2023generalizable,caporali2024deformable}.
+Interestingly, \cite{wakamatsu2004static} extends differential geometry to model linear object deformation—including flexure, torsion, and extension—for grasping and path planning.
+However, it remains limited to static cases, where inertia can be neglected.
+Machine learning-based variations of this general approach have also been considered \cite{yu2022shape,zhu2021vision}.
+Learning strategies are nowadays a common choice when it comes to relaxing the quasi-static hypothesis to move into the dynamic manipulation realm \cite{nah_dynamic_2020,zhang_robots_2021, lin2021softgym, liu2023robotic,caporali2023weakly,kuroki2023generalizable, caporali2024deformable}.
 However, learning-based control comes with its own well-known limitations.
-To name a few: lack of guarantees, need for large amounts of data, and potential unsafety of the learning process.
+Some of them are the lack of guarantees, the need for large amounts of data, and the potential safety concerns of the learning process.